carmenlup/Introspect2b/README.md

    - Press `F5` to run the application.
 This will start the API and open Swagger UI in your default web browser.
    - You can test the endpoints using Swagger UI or any API testing tool like Postman.

-$\mathsf{\color{blue}Remark:}$: For details about endpoints parameters and responses follow the the documentation [ClaimStatus API Documentation](ClaimStatus/Documentation/StepByStepImplementation.md)
+$\mathsf{\color{lime}Remark:}$: For details about endpoints parameters and responses follow the the documentation [ClaimStatus API Documentation](ClaimStatus/Documentation/StepByStepImplementation.md)

 ---